Eckstein History, Family Crest & Coats of Arms

 - David Mark Eckstein (b.
 1975), former American professional baseball player

 - Peter Charles Eckstein (b.
-1936), American Democrat politician, Candidate for Michigan State Senate 18th District, 1974
+1936), American Democratic Party politician, Candidate for Michigan State Senate 18th District, 1974

 - N. D. Eckstein, American politician, Village President of Warren, Michigan, 1947-51